-The Citadel of Alba Iluia, presides over two thousand year of history (yes TWO thousand), dating back to the Roman Empire.
-This massive structure is home to a Roman Catholic cathedral, a Romanian orthodox church, a museum, a parade ground, and Roman ruins.
+The Citadel of Alba Iluia, presides over two thousand years of history (yes TWO thousand), dating back to the Roman Empire.
+This massive structure is home to a Roman Catholic cathedral, a Romanian Orthodox church, a museum, a parade ground, and Roman ruins.

 A fascinating amalgamation of very old and new, Romania is standing on the edge of a huge tourism boom.